hansdooc/Web-Crawler/README.md

 The API endpoints are configured to follow the requirements of the project

 # Running
+To setup, clone this repository and download project dependencies.

 Check and update .env to your liking.
 However, test credentials for test crawling is provided using an empty MongoDB database.

-Run API using uvicorn main:app --reload run scraper in the /scrape endpoint
+In the terminal, run API using "uvicorn main:app --reload" run scraper in the /scrape endpoint

 <img width="1920" height="1080" alt="image" src="https://github.com/user-attachments/assets/a65c7045-c6a6-4a8e-a575-43bdb6b9e16b" />